 A big difference from all of the other products is the final result; your hair will not look as if you have any product in at all.
 It leaves a very matte and natural finish.

 Clays have a very subtle but great scent often a clean or earthy smell.

-The application process is really easy and clean up is a breeze.
+The application process is straightforward and clean up is a breeze.
 It washes out of your hair effortlessly and doesn’t leave your hands covered in an really sticky residue.

 Tips on Using Hair Clay

 So a clay is just as easy to use as any other hair product.